Skip to Content

 The only problem with this theory is that there is no scientific evidence to back it up.
 If you’d like to try it yourself, there’s certainly nothing stopping you.
 (There definitely isn’t a rush of people clamoring to eat hedge apples instead.)

-The best that can be said about hedge apples in terms of their pest repelling powers is that those same researchers found that some compounds within the fruit are able to repel cockroaches.
+The best that can be said about hedge apples in terms of their pest-repelling powers is that those same researchers found that some compounds within the fruit are able to repel cockroaches.

-That said, left intact, a whole hedge apple was nowhere near as effective.
 Chances are you don’t have the time, tools, or patience to carefully extract the right compounds from the hedge apple, and even if you are able to do so, would you really want to be bothered when affordable cockroach traps and repellent are readily available?

 Other Uses

-Hedge Apples on a Table
+Hedge Apples On A Table

 Is there anything that hedge apples are actually good for besides being unique balls of curiosity which, upon further examination, only become more and more distasteful, literally and figuratively?